angelinale1104/angelinale1104/README.md

 - 👋 Hi, my name is Angelina Le.
-- 🎓 I am currently a Junior at UCSD with an intended major in Computer Engineering.
+- 🎓 I am currently a Junior at UCSD with an intended major in Computer Engineering (Class of 2023)
 - ❤️ I’m interested in software engineer, web development and Android app developing.
 - 📘 I’m currently learning how to develop website using HTML/ CSS/ Javascript and how to develop apps for Android devices.
 - 🤝 I’m looking to collaborate and learn more by working on cool projects together such as a fancy website or a fun Android app.